 Providing these resources to guests before they show up in the lobby enables hotelies to reduce lines and wait time, which has been shown to increase guest satisfaction scores by a whopping 50 percent.

-Additionally, these types of technology solutions save staff precious time that employees could use to deal with higher priority issues from guests who have already checked in — improving the experience and operational efficiency for both all guests and staff at the hotel.
+Additionally, these types of technology solutions save staff precious time that employees could use to deal with higher priority issues from guests who have already checked in — improving hotel guest satisfaction and operational efficiency for both all guests and staff at the hotel.

 Technology Solutions for In-Stay Experiences